A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Inference

 In practice, the best fit parameter vector of this headline \STPDT\, run has ARF scaling factors (see Section~\ref{subsec:response}) lying on the edge of the prior distribution.
 This is compensated by the background marginalization, resulting in a background spectrum on the lower edge of the distribution along with a high likelihood value.

 Hence, although it is consistent with the posterior geometric distribution, the best fit geometry should be considered with care.
 Whenever possible, the full posterior distributions of the geometric parameters should be used instead.
 The maximum a-posteriori parameter vector of the individual modes could also be considered.
-These can be retrieved in Appendix~\ref{app:headline} (for the geometric parameters) or from the Zenodo repository (for the full parameter vector).
+These can be retrieved in Appendix~\ref{app:headline} (for the geometric parameters) or from the Zenodo repository \cite[for the full parameter vector,][]{zenodo}.

 \textbf{Inferred parameters} -- For this headline run, we infer the radius of PSR~J0614$-$3329 to be $R_{\rm eq}=10.29^{+1.01}_{-0.86}$\,km for a mass of $M=1.44 ^{+0.06}_{-0.07} \, M_{\odot}$.
 This is consistent with the exploratory \STPDT\, run and both exploratory \STU\, and \PDTU\, runs.